 Pulmonary Rehabilitation is a treatment option used to help treat the disease, improve daily functioning and help people with COPD live satisfying lives.
 In pulmonary rehabilitation, the focus is typically on the following:

 - Physical exercise to improve your endurance

 - Nutritional counseling

 Are there alternative treatment options?

 Being active in your treatment plan and understanding your condition can help you recognize when you have questions or concerns.
 Addressing any questions or concerns you have with your physician can help you feel in better control of your health.
 Quitting smoking, eating a balanced and healthy diet, exercising, and staying vaccinated are other ways for you to take your health into your own hands.

-Trying alternative therapies, such as stem cell therapy, along with your current treatment plan may improve your quality of life.
-For more information about how stem cell therapy could help promote healing and improve lung function in people with COPD, contact us at (800) 729-3065.
+Trying alternative therapies, such as cellular therapy, along with your current treatment plan may improve your quality of life.
+For more information about how cellular therapy could help promote healing and improve lung function in people with COPD, contact us at (800) 729-3065.